jh1993/Bugfixes/README.txt

 - Dracolich skeleton raising now has priority over necromancer skeleton raising.
 - Starfire Sorcerer's beam now deals the correct damage types.
 - Night hag life siphon now states that it deals dark damage.
+- The stun component of Watcher Form is now considered a buff.
+- If a unit gains clarity while stunned, the stun will be removed if it's a debuff.
+Can't happen in vanilla but can happen in mods.
+- Stun effects that are not debuffs (e.g. Watcher Form) no longer give clarity or are prevented by clarity.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.